How to name your data room files so visitors don't lose their minds

 Good vs bad: naming examples

-Here are real-world examples across the main document types you'll have in a fundraising data room.
+Here are real-world examples across the main document types you'll have in a virtual data room.

 VDR naming examples